-Review of 2020
+Review of 2021

-2020 was a successful year for Metfriendly, with premium income and assets under management reaching record levels of £45m and £2421m respectively, and this is shown in the graph below.
-This was delivered against a backdrop of the COVID-19 pandemic, which impacted the way we did business for most of 2020.
+2021 was a successful year for Metfriendly where we met 4 of our 5 strategic objectives.
+New business volumes measured as APE and assets under management reaching record levels of £9.0m and £285.61m respectively, and this is shown in the graph below.
+This was delivered against the continued backdrop of the COVID-19 pandemic, which impacted the way we did business for most of 2021.

-During the year, our prime concern has been the personal well-being of members, the wider police family and our staff and their families.
+During the year, our prime concern has been the personal well-being of members, the wider Police Family and our Staff and their families.
 We have been, and continue to be, committed to helping our members through this challenging period.